Unifi Network - Setup VLANs including IoT and access to Pi-hole

 Client Devices

-- In my case I see the P1Reader within the IOT-VLAN network and with the correct IP address:
+- And there is the P1Reader within the IOT-VLAN network and a corresponding IP address:

 Optionally you can click on the device and go to Settings